 Approach: Develop and test additional MAT options.
 Test strategies for translating research into practice, and advance implementation of evidence-based treatments in real world settings:

-- Develop additional options for treatment of addiction, in collaboration with the private sector and federal partners.
+- Develop additional options for treatment of addiction, in collaboration with the private sector and federal and state partners.

 - Assess the additive role of social and behavioral interventions to MAT programs.